-Thirty years ago we launched an initiative in support of contemporary artists from Jordan and the Arab world, that laid the foundation for what would become Darat al Funun, our ‘home for the arts’.
-We became a meeting place for artists, a hub for artistic practices, experimentation, and critical discourse, and an oasis for researchers and fellows, in the midst of the turmoil surrounding us.
+Thirty years ago we launched an initiative in support of contemporary artists from Jordan and the Arab world, that laid the foundation for Darat al Funun, our ‘home for the arts’.
+We provided a platform for contemporary Arab artists and became a hub for artistic practices, experimentation, and critical discourse, and an oasis for researchers and fellows, in the midst of the turmoil surrounding us.
 Artists, performers, architects, designers, archaeologists, researchers, poets, writers, musicians, and filmmakers believed in our vision.

 Today, Darat al Funun is housed in six renovated historical buildings dating from the 1920s, with restored archaeological remains in the garden of a Byzantine church built over a Roman temple.
 In addition to programming exhibitions, artist talks, film screenings, performances, poetry readings and concerts, we launched the Darat al Funun Summer Academy in 1999, ran multi-disciplinary workshops, initiated an exchange residency program, opened The Lab for experimental art projects, established a Ph.D. fellowship for academic studies on Arab art, and more.